g0v/api.ly/README.md

 Then install plugin for vegrant. (the plugin has been renamed from berkshelf-vagrant to vagrant-berkshelf)

     $ vagrant plugin install vagrant-berkshelf
+    $ vagrant plugin install vagrant-cachier

 ## using vagrant for development

     % cd cookbooks/ly.g0v.tw/
     % vagrant up

-    # these should be part of the cookbook, but you'll need to do these manually for now:
+    # these are now part of the cookbook, but if you want to bootstrap database manually:
     % vagrant ssh
     vagrant % sudo su postgres -c "psql ly -c 'create extension plv8'" vagrant % curl https://dl.dropboxusercontent.com/u/30657009/ly/api.ly.bz2 | bzcat |  psql postgresql://ly:password@localhost/ly